eox-cs1/FiC_doc/README.md

-# FAIRiCUBE-HUB documentation
+# FAIRiCUBE-HUB Community collaboration platform

-This repository contains the source files for the FAIRiCUBE-HUB documentation.<br>
+This repository contains the source files for the FAIRiCUBE-HUB Community collaboration platform.<br>
-Acts as the deliverable D4.5 in the project.
+These act as the deliverable D4.5 in the FAIRiCUBE project.

 ## Building the docs

-    $ conda install -c conda-forge mkdocs mkapi
+    $ conda install -c conda-forge mkdocs mkapi or
+    $ pip3 install mkdocs mkapi